MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 ## TelemedicineProject (Java 11)
 -------------------------------
 ### Index
+1. Introduction
-1. Admin Manual.
+2. Admin & Installation Manual.
-2. User Manual.
+3. User Manual.

 -------------------------------

+## 1. Introduction:

+This project is a telemedicine application whose purpose is the supervision from the patient’s home of a chronic disease.

-Project of an application which recieves data from a BITalino and sends it to a MySQL data base by stablishing a connecton with an Rest API, as well as allowing the user to create two possible accounts, patients which send the BITalino bio-data and doctors who can see the stored patient's data.
+The application works recieving data from a BITalino and sending it to a MySQL data base by a connection stablished with a Rest API ([Link to the Rest API used in the project, click on me](https://github.com/MiguelOteo/TelemedicineRestAPI)), as well as allowing the user to create two possible accounts, patients which send the BITalino bio-data and doctors who can see the stored patient's data.

 This project works together with TelemedicineRestAPI project.